 This is not sufficient to individuate the financial instrument, however, as organizations issue financial instruments with exactly the same name but that trade on different exchanges.
 This is a distinction that is absent in other identifiers but serves as an individuating characteristic for FIGI.

 As it is the identifier that serves as the source of persistence through change, any changes in names are simply that, changes in names.
 The FIGI itself, which does not change, simply has the value of the Financial Instrument Name class change for a particular individual.
 Historical names are not part of the FIGI standard, though there is nothing precluding any organization from capturing and storing historical FIGI data for their own needs including, but not limited to, the Financial Instrument Name.

-6.2.4 Pricing Source

-The pricing source for a financial instrument is the organization or company that supplies the pricing data for the particular vehicle within the particular market, e.g., on a given exchange.
-It is grouped, along with Exchange Code, as an associated code.
-A set of individuals that are members of the class “PricingSource” are specified in an associated ontology included as part of this specification.
+6.2.4 Legal Entity Identifier

+The Legal Entity Identifier is an optional data element that conforms to the ISO 17442 standard.
+Like Financial Instrument Name, the LEI is not sufficient to individuate the financial instrument.
+Unlike Financial Instrument Name, an organization may not have an LEI assigned.
+As such, LEI can be informative but is not required.

 6.2.5 Security Type

 A security type is a specific category of a financial instrument that further clarifies the nature of the instrument.
 For example, an Equity might be an American Depository Receipt as opposed to a Common Stock.
 The list of Security types is dynamic and should be expected to change over time.
-A set of individuals that are members of the class “SecurityType” are specified in an associated ontology included as part of this specification.
+A set of individuals that are members of the class “SecurityType” are specified in an associated ontology to be maintained and provided by the Registration Authority in a machine readable format and updated as changes occur.

 6.2.6 Ticker

 A ticker is a specific identifier for a financial instrument that reflects common usage.
-Tickers are not, however, unique to specific exchanges or specific pricing sources.
+Tickers are not, however, unique to specific exchanges.
 Rather, a given ticker might be associated with multiple Global Identifiers, e.g., an October 13 Put on AAPL US (Name) might have a ticker value of AAPL10/19/13 P210 yet be associated with multiple Global Identifiers owing to the diversity of exchanges on which the asset can be traded.

+6.2.6 Market Sector

+A market sector is a category of a financial instrument that provides a general categorization based on prevailing industry conventions, such as Equity based versus currency based instruments.
+A set of individuals that are members of the class “MarketSector” are maintained by the Registration Authority and have an association with the “SecurityType” class.

 6.3 Relationships Among Elements